status-im/specs/README.md

 1. Create an issue for a new Status Improvement Proposal (SIP) or some bug that you'd like to address
 2. Create a corresponding PR and ping some existing SIP editors for review

-If you need help, ask in #protocol at Status / Discord.
+If you need help, ask in #protocol at [Status / Discord](https://discord.gg/3Exux7Y).

 ### Specification style guidelines

-Familiarise yourself with the [specification style guidelines](STYLE-GUIDELINE.md) to understand how you should write or amend specifications.
+Become familiar with the [specification style guidelines](STYLE-GUIDELINE.md) to understand how you should write or amend specifications.

 ## Spec lifecycle